Asbestos in the Military

 Extended exposure to asbestos can also cause non-malignant related conditions.
 Some illnesses that a person can develop are:

-When asbestos dust gets lodged in the lungs, the tissue around it gets irritated, scratched, and scarred.
-When lung fibrosis is caused by toxic dust, it’s otherwise known as asbestosis.
+Airborne asbestos dust may catch in the lungs and cause tissue scarring, or lung fibrosis.
 The disease also has a lag in development time and can take over 40 years to form.

 This disease occurs when layers between the pleura (tissues lining the lower lungs) fill with liquid.
 It usually takes about 10 or more years to develop.
 Researchers had also discovered instances when pleural effusions occurred in patients who had minimal exposure to the mineral.